FIND OUT HOW MUCH YOU CAN

 Progressive: Best for High-Risk Drivers

 Founded in 1956, Progressive specializes in providing coverage to high-risk drivers.
 The company has steadily grown over the decades and is currently America’s third-largest insurer.
-Progressive earned a total score of 8.9 out of 10.0 in our review.
-It also earned a 9.5 for reputation, a 9.0 for coverage, and an 8.5 for both cost and customer experience.
+Progressive earned a total score of 9.1 out of 10.0 in our review.
+It also earned a 9.1 for reputation, a 9.0 for coverage, a 9.3 for cost, and an 8.9 for customer experience.